Ozziekins/Compiler-Construction/FinalTestSuites.md

 var positiveNumber := true;
 var evenNumber := true;
 if (positiveNumber and evenNumber) then
-	print “number is even and positive”;
+	print "number is even and positive";
 end

 if (positiveNumber or evenNumber) then
-	print “number is even or positive or both even and positive”;
+	print "number is even or positive or both even and positive";
 end

 if (positiveNumber xor evenNumber) then
-	print “number is even or positive”;
+	print "number is even or positive";
 end

 if (not positiveNumber) then
-	print “number is negative”;
+	print "number is negative";
 else
-	print “number is positive”;
+	print "number is positive";
 end
 ```
 ## SNIPPET 2